dpopchev/devbg2024/docs/presentation.md

 - `Gilded Rose` is a small inn ran by Allison
 - Trade finest goods on the side
-- Inventory system was implemented by Leeroy, who moved on to new adventures
+- Inventory system was implemented by Leeroy

 ## Requirements